Configuring the on-premises gateway for high availability

 - Go to Step 7 to continue configuring the on-premises gateway.

-To troubleshoot the high availability issues
+To troubleshoot HA issues

 You might encounter the following issue if you are using the MinIO instance that is present in the BMC Helix IT Operations Management on-premises environment.